hluk/CopyQ/docs/writing-commands-and-adding-functionality.rst

 be also run from tray menu.

 Shortcuts can be assigned by clicking on the button next to the option.
-These shortcuts work only when CopyQ window has focus.
+These **application shortcuts work only while CopyQ window has focus**.

 If the command is run from **tray menu**, it is **applied on clipboard data**, otherwise it's **applied on data in selected items**.